kingzamzon/docs/docs/Introduction/howItWorks.md

 ## Threshold Cryptography

 Lit is powered by **threshold cryptography**.
 This implies that no one node ever holds “executive authority”.
-Instead, participation from a pre-defined _threshold_ of nodes must be reached.
+Instead, participation or *consensus* between a pre-defined _threshold_ of nodes must be reached.

 In the context of the Lit network, threshold cryptography is used to generate **_shares_** of a new public/private key pair in a process called [Distributed Key Generation](https://en.wikipedia.org/wiki/Distributed_key_generation).
 This means that the private key of this key pair **never exists in its entirety**, ever.